Supreme Court of Maryland: Current justices

 Unlike most other American federal, state, and local courts, the justices on the Supreme Court of Maryland wear red robes and with white cross-collars, reminiscent of British court dress.
 Judges at all other levels of the Maryland judiciary wear the more customary black robes.
+In 2025, Supreme Court justices began wearing black robes for most oral arguments, with the red robes reserved for special occasions.